Student Handbook

 Step 2:

-Complete a Free Application for Federal Student Aid (FAFSA) form at fafsa.ed.gov.
+Complete a Free Application for Federal Student Aid (FAFSA) form.
 Include the Seattle Central Federal (Title IV) School Code: 003787

 Step 3: